anthonyshort/rework-project/README.md

 * Minifying via clean-css
 * Plus a lot more...

+## Component

+When you need to pull in some third-party code, just use npm if it's a Rework plugin or use Component if it's plain CSS.
+Rework plugins are for generated CSS, like dynamic grids, whereas Component packages are for things like resets and utility classes.

+See the suitcss repos on Github for perfect examples of CSS packages.

-## Component and Assets
+## Assets

 The biggest benefit is that this all just works with Component.

 This means we can write truly modular CSS packages.
 Just include all of the assets in a component, like images, fonts etc and Component will take care of copying them over to the build directory and rewriting all the urls.

+To see this in action, look a the local component `icons`.
+This is a Component package.
+It has images and they are copied across during the build.
+I'm doing this on a project at the moment with Sass but I'm relying on functions and variables to get it done.

+We're building things the same way you would build JS projects with Component, and it's %$&%@$# awesome.

 ## Config